 - Applications for direct river abstractions would be considered.
-However, reliability in summer would generally be low as abstraction would be restricted during low flow periods. - Winter storage offers a reliable solution, working with planning authorities and local agricultural representatives to facilitate (but not fund) schemes. - There is potential for some further use of groundwater resources where available, and conjunctive use of surface and groundwater resources. - Co-operative use of licences between farmers can make optimum use of scarce resources.
-Licence trading especially in Fenland areas may enable greater use of existing licensed allocation. - Promotion of efficient use.
+However, reliability in summer would generally be low as abstraction would be restricted during low flow periods. - There is potential for some further use of groundwater resources where available and conjunctive use of surface and groundwater resources. - Co-operative use of licences between farmers can make optimum use of scarce resources.
+Licence trading may enable greater use of existing licensed allocation. - Winter storage reservoirs will improve irrigation water reliability, particularly in the agricultural areas of the Wye valley, the Shropshire Plain and the Vale of Evesham. - Promotion of efficient use.